-Can Melatonin Help with Weight Loss?By Carole Anderson Lucia Reviewed by Monica Ropar, Nutritionist Science-Backed
+Can Melatonin Help with Weight Loss?By Carole Anderson Lucia Reviewed by Monica Ropar, Certified Nutritionist Science-Backed

 You’ve probably heard about melatonin, a hormone your body produces at night to help you get your beauty sleep.
-But did you know there’s a link between melatonin and weight loss?
-That’s right: Scientists are finding that the “sleep hormone” is intricately connected to metabolism and weight loss, and that it plays a role in other important body processes as well.1
+But did you know melatonin might be linked to weight loss?
+That’s right: Scientists are finding that melatonin, also known as the “sleep hormone,” is intricately connected to metabolism and weight loss, and that it plays a role in other important body processes as well.1

 Read on as we discuss how melatonin works in the body — and the many ways it affects your metabolism, sleep and natural body rhythms.
-We’ll also look at how you can optimize your own production of this important hormone to help you along your weight loss journey.
+We’ll also look at how you can optimize your own production of this important hormone to help you along your journey to lose weight.

 How Melatonin Works in Your Body